burningdevil/Blocks/README.md

  */
 tmp = _Block_copy(tmp);
  /*
  * Then, the Block on the heap is registered to an autoreleasepool as an Objective-C object.
  * After that, the Block is returned.
  */
 return objc_autoreleaseReturnValue(tmp);
 ```
-This means when the function returns the Block, the compiler automatically copies it to
+This means when the function returns the Block, the compiler automatically copies it to the heap.

-the heap.
+### Copying Blocks Manually

+** Using copy() function.
+When do ARC can not detect it?
+- When a Block is passed as an argument for methods or functions.
+    -  Except: Cocoa Framework methods, the name of which includes "usingBlock" or GCD API

  Block class | Copied from | How copy works
 ---|---|---
 NSConcreteStackBlock | stack | from stack to heap
 NSConcreteGlobalBlock | data section | do nothing
 NSConcreteMallocBlock | Heap | add reference count

 ## Memeory Segments for __block variables